Minnetonka MN New Construction

 Minnetonka is served by three school districts.
-Minnetonka School District #276, which serves most of the city, emphasizes both academics, athletics, and is believed by many to be particularly good for highachievers.
-Children in the northernmost sections attend Wayzata District #284 (see Wayzata section of this chapter), and neighborhoods east of 1- 494 (more or less) are in the Hopkins #270 school district Hopkins is the district believed by many to be the best in the state for its music program, and it is highly regarded for its warm interaction with students and parents alike.
-If you are moving here with children who are already in school, Hopkins and Wayzata have excellent reputations for integrating new students, especially teenagers, into the school community.
-If you fall in love with a house that is not in your preferred school district, you do have an alternative besides private school; it's called "popping" (Parent Option Plan) to a district outside of where you live.
+Minnetonka School District #276, which does most of the city, emphasizes academics, athletics and is believed by many to be particularly good for highachievers.
+Children in the northernmost sections attend Wayzata District #284 (see Wayzata section of this chapter), and neighborhoods east of 1- 494 (more or less) are in the Hopkins #270 school district.
+Hopkins is the district believed by many to be the best in the state for its music program, and it is highly regarded for its warm interaction with students and parents alike.
+If you are moving here with children already in school, Hopkins and Wayzata have excellent reputations for integrating new students, especially teenagers, into the school community.
+If you fall in love with a house not in your preferred school district, you do have an alternative besides private school; it's called "popping" (Parent Option Plan) to a district outside of where you live.
 Both school districts have to agree to the plan, but many people have done it and have been happy with the results.
 Call the State Department of Children, Families, and Leaming for more information, 651-582-8701.

 Web Site: www.ci.minnetonka.mn.us

 Area Code: 952